 Erin Piñon is a Ph.D. candidate specializing in early modern Armenian book arts and material culture.
-Her work is informed by her studies in medieval and early modern literature, liturgy and theology.
-Erin’s dissertation examines the relationship between memory, history, and liturgy in Ottoman-Armenian painting and printing in 17th-century Istanbul, with a special focus on Armenian historical illustration.
+Her work is informed by her studies in medieval and early modern literature, liturgy, and theology.
+Erin’s dissertation examines the relationship between memory, history, and diaspora in Ottoman-Armenian painting and printing in 17th-century Istanbul, with a special focus on Armenian illustration in paraliturgical genres.

 Erin’s research has been generously supported by a Samuel H. Kress Research Fellowship in Renaissance Art History, the Renaissance Society of America, the American Research Institute of the South Caucasus, the National Association for Armenian Studies and Research, and the Calouste Gulbenkian Foundation.

 In 2016-2017 Erin was a U.S. Student Fulbright Researcher in Yerevan, Armenia, where she was a researcher at the Mesrop Mashtots‛ Institute of Ancient Manuscripts (Matenadaran), and designed and taught the course “From Monasteries to Manuscripts: Visual and Material Culture in Medieval Armenia” at the American University of Armenia.
 In 2022–2023 she was a Fulbright-Hays Doctoral Dissertation Research Abroad Fellow in Yerevan and Istanbul.

 “Printing Pilgrimage: Replication and Imagination between Tokat and Jerusalem,” West 86th: A Journal of Decorative Arts, Design History, and Material Culture 29, no. 01 (Fall 2022): 74–95.